The web pages could use an overhaul

 Incidentally, FreeLogoServices.com offer a great range of merchandising on which they'll display the logo.
 The Polo Shirt at $25 with the logo embroidered looks good value.
 There are many other items such as coffee-mugs, hats, T-shirts, note-pads, and stationery - even an iPhone case!
 I attach a PDF with examples.

-#7 Updated by Andreas Huggel almost 3 years ago
+#7 Updated by Andreas Huggel about 3 years ago

 - File Screenshot_2015-09-19-18-25-20.png added